Square9Softworks/APIFileUploadDemo/README.md

 3. Index the document using the file that was uploaded, and some provided field data into a database/archive.
 4. Release the license.

+Enjoy!
+Please see the issues list for ideas on how to fork and contribute!